SShang7/TeleTale/README.md

 management for the [ReactJS](https://reactjs.org/docs/getting-started.html) frontend and the [Django](https://docs.djangoproject.com/en/4.1/) backend, respectively.

-To start the application, run `docker-compose start`.
-To stop the application, run `docker-compose stop`.
+To start the application, run `docker-compose up -d`.
+To stop the application, run `docker-compose down -v`.
 The frontend will run at http://localhost:3000 while the backend will run at http://localhost:8000.
 Any code changes should auto-reload the application.

 For Google OAuth login, you must create a `.env` file in the `backend` directory.
 It should look